ElmehdiLaassiri/ElmehdiLaassiri.github.io/_posts/2026-04-28-oscp-cpts-methodology.md

 #### Quick Tips :

 - **Genric Write Can allow us to move a user to an OU, in case we had Generic ALL over an OU**
+- **Generic Write over the GPO can grant us DA , we use GPOabuse and it will create a new user that is DA**

 ```bash